wavemotion-dave/ColecoDS/README.md

 This should leave you with a 12k ROM called TreasureHunt.pen which is now playable on your ColecoDS system!

+You can do the same thing with the BASIC cart (which has a 4K gap so we copy the 4K rom twice):

+copy /b 203.bin + 1-or.bin + 1-or.bin + 202.bin BASIC.pen
+cat  203.bin 1-or.bin 1-or.bin 202.bin > BASIC.pen

 Tatung Einstein Compatibility :
 -----------------------
 The base 64K machine is emulated.
 Right now only .COM files will play.
 Out in the interwebs, you will mostly only find .dsk files and the .COM files need to be extracted from them.
 The easiest way is to use one of the following programs: